creditkarma/thrift-server/packages/thrift-client/README.md

 * protocol (optional): Name of the Thrift protocol type to use.
 Defaults to 'binary'.
 * requestOptions (optional): Options to pass to the underlying [Request library](https://github.com/request/request#requestoptions-callback).
 Defaults to {}.
 * register (optional): A list of filters to apply to your client.
 More on this later.
+* requestImpl (optional): Provide a request implementation.
+Defaults to 'request' module.

 Currently `@creditkarma/thrift-server-core"` only supports buffered transport and binary or compact protocols.